The project in detail

 Solar panels to boost generation

-The generating capacity of the project will be maximised by the inclusion of 7.75 kWp solar photovoltaic array panels on the roof of the building, generating an additional 6,665 kWh of green electricity annually.
+The generating capacity of the project has been maximised by the inclusion of 7.75 kWp solar photovoltaic array panels on the roof of the building, generating an additional 6,665 kWh of green electricity annually.

 As well as aiming to maximise the environmental benefits we have taken great care to minimise possible negative impacts of the scheme, and commissioned a number of independent expert assessments to study the potential impact on biodiversity, noise and flooding.
 This information formed a key part of the rigorous process we followed in order to be granted planning permission and for our application to be supported by the Environment Agency.
 You can download the impact assessment reports here.